oroinc/documentation/user_guide_business_intelligence/reports/bi_use_custom_reports.rst

 In the main menu, navigate to **Report & Segments**.
 Custom reports are gathered in sections by the name of the field they are related to.
 Select the required section, navigated further to the desired report, and click it.

 .. image:: /user_guide/img/business_intelligence/custom_reports_10.png
-   :alt: From the custom report view page
+   :alt: Reports and segments menu

 Export a Report
 ---------------